-Secret Keeper: She finds out Peter is Spider-Man early in the series.
+Secret Keeper: Peter tells her that she is Spider-Man early in the series.

-Abusive Parents: Her step-mother was all too willing to leave her behind after Gwen's father died.
+Abusive Parents: Her mother was all too willing to leave her behind after Gwen's father died.
 She even got re-married and had kids while completely forgetting about Gwen and when Gwen went looking for her she made it clear she didn't want her in her life.
 It is so bad that even Aunt May calls her a "bitch."

 Depending on the Artist: A lot of female characters have this trope applied to them apparently.
 Gwen Stacy, however, changes from eye color to overall tom-boyishness.

-Bagley's Gwen Stacy is really a color-swapped Mary Jane with a more punk attire.
-She also has yellow eyes which is completely different from other versions of the character drawn in the comic.
+Bagley's Gwen Stacy wears a punk attire, and has yellow eyes, which is completely different from other versions of the character drawn in the comic.
 Never wears a skirt or anything remotely associated with femininity.

-Immonen gives her Blue Eyes, loses the side-tails, and wears a dress.
-Does not have the punk look(mainly because she was just ressurrected and Aunt May threw away most of her clothes thinking she was dead).
+Immonen gives her blue eyes and a dress, and loses the side tails.
+Does not have the punk look, mainly because she was just resurrected and Aunt May threw away most of her clothes thinking she was dead.

 Lafluente goes for a more punk-rock goth girl look as she wears purple and black arm sleeves as well.
 She has black finger-nails, an eyebrow piercing, and a multiple accessories on her fingers and wrists if her arms are free.

-Geeky Turn-On: At the two year commemoration of Peter Parker's death (Ultimate Spider-man #200), Ganke made Gwen Stacy something made out of Lego (Ganke never confirms it and we never see what it is) in spite of Miles' doubt that she would be receptive to it.
-Turns out, it worked like a charm and Ganke got a kiss for his trouble.
+Geeky Turn-On: At the two year commemoration of Peter Parker's death (Ultimate Spider-Man #200), Ganke made Gwen Stacy something supposedly made out of Lego (Ganke never confirms it and we never see what it is) in spite of Miles' doubt that she would be receptive to it.
+Turns out, it worked like a charm and Ganke got The Big Damn Kiss for his trouble.

 Shipper on Deck: Totally ships Mary-Jane/Peter.
 Even while she was dating Peter herself, she acknowledged he was meant to be with MJ.

 The Tease: Eddie Brock calls her one when she refuses to put out on their first date.
 But then, Eddie Brock is an asshole.